CreativeTools/ct-maze-trace/README.md

 ###[Video](https://vimeo.com/70096750)

 ##Compability
-The plugin has only been tested with C4D R14.
+The plugin has been compiled with the R12 sdk and should be compatible with C4D R12, R13 and R14.
+However, it has only been tested with C4D R14.

 ##Installation
 Unzip the folder to your _CINEMA/plugins/_ folder and restart CINEMA.